felicienfrancois/node-variable-replacer/README.md

 #### options.source (Mandatory)
 Mandatory
-Type: string or array of string
+Type: String or array of String
 Note: glob pattern supported

 Files to process (input files)

 #### options.dest
 Mandatory
-Type: string
+Type: String

 Destination file or directory, where output file will be written.

 #### options.dataSource
 Optional
-Type: string or array of string
+Type: String or array of String

 Path(s) of json file(s) containing source of data for variable replacement.